pinzolo/redmine_mx/README.md

 - Ruby: 1.9.3, 2.0.0, 2.1.2
 - Redmine: 2.3.x, 2.4.x, 2.5.x

-This plugin does not work in IE8 or lower, because redmine_mx uses [Vue.js](http://vuejs.org/).
+This plugin does not work in IE8 and lower, because redmine_mx uses [Vue.js](http://vuejs.org/).

 ## Contributing